Weeping cherry tree

 This is one name for the shore of the pond.
 The site is rich in good views of the different highlights of the garden.
-On the left is Horaijima.
-On the opposite side, the shore of the pond called Fukiage-hama is visible.
+Horai-jima islet is on the left and Naka-no-shima island is on the right.

 These two garden hills are located on Naka-no-shima, an island in the pond.
 In former times, vernacular terms for "man" and "woman" were "se" and "imo" and the two hills are reminiscent of Izanagi and Izanami of Japan's ancient origin myth.